Amit100K/AMTFSNclassification/README.md

     2. Sampling rate

-    3. Any other dataset-specific parameters
+    3. Any other dataset-specific parameters and deep neural network-based hyperparameters

 Save the changes.